IvS-KULeuven/ComboCode/README.md

 <ol>
 <li>cc: Contains the Python modules.</li>
 <li>aux: Contains auxiliary files that ComboCode requires, and they come as part of the repository.
 These files are not to be chanegd by the user.</li>
-<li>Data: Contains files that ComboCode requires but are not part of the repository.
-They have to be downloaded once, and the settings can then be adapted specific to the user.</li></ol>
+<li>usr: Contains files that ComboCode requires but are not part of the repository.
+The settings are user specific.</li>
+<li>usr.dist: The blueprint for usr/ that is part of the repository.
+This folder is to be copied to usr/ upon installation (see below).</li></ol>
 </li>
 </ol>